ANHD-NYC-CODE/anhd-council-backend/README.md

 ## Development Setup

+1. run `sh build.dev.sh`
+2. Stop postgres `docker-compose stop postgres`
-1. You can download a pre-seeded database from dropbox here: https://www.dropbox.com/s/lxdzcjkoezsn086/dap_council_pgvol1.tar?dl=0 This database comes with all the councils, communities, properties, buildings, address records, and subsidy programs pre-loaded.
+3. Download a pre-seeded database from dropbox here to move it to project root: https://www.dropbox.com/s/lxdzcjkoezsn086/dap_council_pgvol1.tar?dl=0 This database comes with all the councils, communities, properties, buildings, address records, and subsidy programs pre-loaded.
-2. Once downloaded, put the `.tar` file in the project root and create all the postgres docker services + volumes `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d postgres`
-3. Then stop postgres `docker-compose stop postgres`
-4. And run this command to copy the data - `docker run --rm --volumes-from postgres -v $(pwd):/backup ubuntu bash -c "cd / && tar xvf /backup/dap_council_pgvol1.tar"`
+4. Run this command to copy the data - `docker run --rm --volumes-from postgres -v $(pwd):/backup ubuntu bash -c "cd / && tar xvf /backup/dap_council_pgvol1.tar"`
 5. Restart postgres, start all the docker containers and the app.
 6. The app should now have a login - username: `admin` password: `123456` and all updates are visible at `localhost:8000/admin/core/updates`.
 Run database migrations to setup latest tables.

-## Development Startup
+## Dev Startup (post setup)

-1. You can follow the same steps for production (using `sh build.dev.sh` for step 2), however you may want to have a non-dockerized and non-daemonized version of the app running for debugging purposes.
+1. After setting up the dev environment you can always restat it with `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d` however you may want to have a non-dockerized and non-daemonized version of the app running for debugging purposes.
+(Note: PDB debugging is possible if you attach to the app container w/ `docker attach app` )
+2.
-2. stop the docker app `docker-compose stop app`
+3. (optional) To detach for local debugging, stop the docker app `docker-compose stop app`
-3. If the app is ejected, you'll need to eject the celery workers too if you plan on using them: `docker-compose stop app celery_default celery_update`.
+4. (optional) If the app is ejected, you'll need to eject the celery workers too if you plan on using them: `docker-compose stop app celery_default celery_update`.
-4. start the `celery_update` worker manually with `celery -A app worker -Q update -l debug -n update_worker --concurrency=8 --logfile=./celery/logs/update.log`
+5. (optional) start the `celery_update` worker manually with the shell script `sh celery1.sh`
-5. start the `celery_default` worker manually with `celery -A app worker -Q celery -l debug -n celery_worker --concurrency=8 --logfile=./celery/logs/default.log`
+6. (optional) start the `celery_default` worker manually with the shell script `sh celery2.sh`
-6. start the app in terminal `python manage.py runserver`
+7. (optional) start the app in terminal `python manage.py runserver`

 **You can view logs in production with `docker-compose logs -f app`**